AskAjay.ai

 Key Takeaways

-- →DeepSeek trained a GPT-4-class model for $6M — the cost curve is collapsing
+• DeepSeek claims it trained a GPT-4-class model for about $6M: even if the real number is higher, the cost curve is collapsing

-- →CFOs will take over AI strategy from CTOs in 2026 — financial rigour meets ambition
+• CFOs will take over AI strategy from CTOs in 2026: financial rigor finally meets ambition

 February 2024.
 Klarna’s CEO Sebastian Siemiatkowski takes the stage with a bold claim: his AI chatbot is doing the work of 700 customer service agents.
 The fintech world applauds.
 Efficiency!
 Innovation!
 The future!

 Fast forward fourteen months.
-Same CEO, very different tune.
+Same CEO, a very different tune, in comments to Bloomberg.

 I’ve been writing these annual AI forecasts for a few years now.
 (Here’s last year’s, if you want to see what held up.)
 Every January, same goal: cut through the noise and figure out what actually matters.
-This year feels different though.
-Not because of some magical “inflection point” — the industry claims that every year is an inflection point.
-It feels different because the reckoning is finally here.
+This year feels different though, and not because of some magical “inflection point.”
+The industry claims that every year is an inflection point.
+This one feels different because the reckoning is finally here.

 My contrarian take for 2026: the winners won’t be those who move fastest.
 They’ll be those who move smartest.